norbertbin/SpecClustPack/README.md

 Partial Spectral Clustering
 ===

-The **partSpecClust** function only runs an eigendecomposition on the highest degree nodes in the network and uses the Nystrom extension to compute the full eigenvectors
-[(Belabbas and Wolfe, 2009)](http://www.pnas.org/content/106/2/369.full).
+The **partSpecClust** function only runs an eigendecomposition on the adjacency matrix of the highest degree nodes in the network and uses the Nystrom extension to approximate the full eigenvectors [(Belabbas and Wolfe, 2009)](http://www.pnas.org/content/106/2/369.full).
 The approximate eigenvectors are then used for spectral clustering.
 The parameter *subSampleSize* specifies how many of the top degree nodes should be